dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerflex.md

 **Note**: MKE (Mirantis Kubernetes Engine) does not support the installation of CSI-PowerFlex via Operator.

 ### Listing installed drivers with the ContainerStorageModule CRD
-User can query for all Dell CSI drivers using the following command:
+User can query for all Dell CSI drivers using this command:
 `kubectl get csm --all-namespaces`

 ### Prerequisites